As an Amazon Associate we earn from qualifying purchases.

 - Let’s add to that the resistance to change we can find in the doctors.
 Why replace a diagnosis tool that already works and has proved to be reliable for decades for another one that I know nothing about, and is more expensive?

 - Finally, we need to note that, while an electronic stethoscope offers many advantages, it also adds complexity to auscultation.
 We need to keep an eye on the batteries.
-It doesn’t work in the same “plug-and-play” fashion than acoustic stethoscopes.
+It doesn’t work in the same “plug-and-play” fashion as acoustic stethoscopes.
 We need to plug it.
 Set the amplification level we desire.
 Connect the smartphone’s Bluetooth in case we want to use that feature.
 And so on.

 2. Thinklabs ONE

 Electronic stethoscope Thinklabs ONE is the most disruptive of the whole list.
-It’s the first that challenges the classic image of acoustic stethoscopes: it’s a small round device, without tubes, without binaural and without the olives.
+It’s the first that challenges the classic image of acoustic stethoscopes: it’s a small round device, without tubes, without binaural, and without the olives.